-Flutter uses Dart. dart is a general-purpose programming language that Google itself had developed and launched in 2011.
-Dart as a programming language allows developers to create stunning mobile apps bolted with high-end features for all platforms, including Android, iOS and also the web.
+Flutter uses Dart.
+Dart is a general-purpose programming language that Google itself developed and launched in 2011.
+Dart as a programming language allows developers to create stunning mobile apps bolted with high-end features for all platforms, including Android, iOS, and also the web.

 React Native is based on an application architecture known as Flux.
 Flux is the same architecture that Facebook uses for building client-side web applications.
 The crux of Flux is its unidirectional data flow.
 While React handles the view part, Flux handles the Model in the MVC.

-Flutter also has a unidirectional data flow that is inspired by React’s Flux as well as RefluxJS.
+Flutter also has Flutter Flux, a Dart app architecture library with unidirectional data flow that is inspired by RefluxJS as well as Facebook's Flux.
 The only difference being the components included in the data-flow pattern like Actions, Stores, and StoreWatchers.

 React Native can run into a few problems when building hybrid mobile apps.
 This is primarily because of the JS Ecosystem and its many variants.
 However, when it comes to building native mobile apps, React Native promises rock-solid performances and high reliability.

 Flutter, thanks to its Dart language offers a seamless mobile app development setup.
 It weeds away all the hassles that often accompany hybrid mobile app development.
 As a result, the time taken to build and launch a mobile app using Flutter is drastically low.
 The animation standard at 60fps is a testament to that fact.